Mega-Fi/megafi-docs/docs/mega-dex/overview.md

-# Liquidity Layer
+# MEGA DEX

-The foundation of MegaFi's trading infrastructure.
-The Liquidity Layer enables instant token swaps and efficient capital deployment through MegaPools powered by concentrated liquidity.
+The trading core of MegaFi.
+MEGA DEX enables instant token swaps and efficient capital deployment through MegaPools powered by concentrated liquidity.

 ## At a Glance